botpress/documentation-v12/docs/advanced/authentication.md

 }
 ```

-To enable this feature, set `jwtToken.useCookieStorage` to `true` in the `botpress.config.json` file.
+You also must set `jwtToken.useCookieStorage` to `true` in the `botpress.config.json` file to make it work

+:::note
-It is possible to fine-tune the settings for the cookie with `jwtToken.cookieOptions`.
-Please refer to the options of the Cookies module here: https://github.com/pillarjs/cookies#readme
+You can fine-tune the settings for the cookie with `jwtToken.cookieOptions`.
+Please refer to the options of the Cookies module here: https://github.com/pillarjs/cookies#readme.

 ```js
 jwtToken: {